ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 As you might already know, when working with tables in Gherkin scenarios, you can use the [DataTable Helper](https://docs.reqnroll.net/latest/automation/datatable-helpers.html) extension methods `CreateInstance<T>` and `CreateSet<T>` to convert a table into a single object or a list of objects.
 Similarly, the `CompareToInstance<T>` and `CompareToSet<T>` extension methods can be used to compare objects to a table with expected data.

-These extension methods work great when your properties are only simple types like `string`, `int`, `DateTime`, etc. But what if you have a custom type that needs to be converted or compared?
+These extension methods work great when your properties are only simple types like `string`, `int` and `DateTime`.
+But what if you have a custom type that needs to be converted or compared?
 This is where [Value Retrievers and Value Comparers](https://docs.reqnroll.net/latest/extend/value-retrievers.html) come in.
 They allow you to define custom logic for converting and comparing custom types.

 > If you're unfamiliar with the Reqnroll DataTable Helper extension methods or Value Retrievers and Comparers, I recommend reading the [DataTable Helpers documentation](https://docs.reqnroll.net/latest/automation/datatable-helpers.html) and [Value Retrievers documentation](https://docs.reqnroll.net/latest/extend/value-retrievers.html) first.